 What apps use the most data?

 Any type of video streaming, music streaming, or anything that uses GPS (like map or transit tracking apps).
-Check out how to Optimize Apps for WiFi in order to only use the amount of data you want to use, not what your apps want.

 Will social media apps use all my data?

 The short answer is no. It really depends on how much you use social media throughout the day and if you’re watching a lot of videos (which uses more data) or just scrolling through (which doesn’t use a lot of data).
 For an average user that checks Facebook a few times a day, you will probably only use 1 or 2MB a day.
 Remember, you only need to keep track of when you’re using it on cell.